SachaCR/storevent/packages/storevent/README.md

 });

 // Retrieve all events
-const events = await accountEventStore.getEventsFromSequenceNumber({
+const events = await accountEventStore.getEventsFromOffset({
   entityId: accountId,
 });

-// Retrieve event from a given sequence const events = await accountEventStore.getEventsFromSequenceNumber({
+// Retrieve event from a given offset const events = await accountEventStore.getEventsFromOffset({
   entityId: accountId,
-  sequenceNumber: 45, // optional default to 0
+  offset: 45, // optional default to 0
 });

 // Register a listener to be notified when new events are appended.